pekrau/userman/README.md

     $ pip install --upgrade --no-deps git+https://github.com/pekrau/userman

-The Tornado service is controlled by the upstart script `/etc/init/userman.conf`.
+The Tornado service is started by the `/etc/rc.local` script.

 The Apache server handles the redirect from the domain name to the Tornado server which runs on port 8881.
 See `/etc/httpd/conf/httpd.conf`.